 About the Investigation

-This recent investigation was launched after numerous school employees in Elizabeth, New Jersey, were arrested for filing fraudulent free lunch applications.
-Included in this bunch was the president of the district’s board of education.
-A repeat performance across the state indictates that government employees and district officials have not yet learned their lessons about the importance of telling the truth on applications for the very government they currently work for.
+This recent investigation was launched after numerous school employees in Elizabeth, New Jersey was arrested for filing fraudulent free lunch applications.
+Included in this bunch was the district’s board of education president.
+A repeat performance across the state indicates that government employees and district officials have not yet learned their lessons about the importance of telling the truth on applications for the very government they currently work for.

 Changing the Status Quo

-New Jersey Governor Chris Christie commented on the recent events, stating, “I’m probably the only person not getting free lunches.”
+New Jersey Governor Chris Christie commented on recent events, “I’m probably the only person not getting free lunches.”
 On a more serious note, Christie called the findings from the probe “absurd and obscene.”
-He called for the state legislature to rethink how school funding is calculated, to avoid such widespread issues in the future.
+He called for the state legislature to rethink how school funding is calculated to avoid such widespread issues in the future.

-Despite concerns about the recently discovered fraud, not everyone agrees that changing the way school funding is calculated is the right way to approach the problem.
-The Education Law Center stated at Philly.com that although the free lunch formula is not a perfect system, it is currently the best way to measure the level of student poverty in individual school districts, and is still the system used in most states nationwide.
+Despite concerns about the recently discovered fraud, not everyone agrees that changing how school funding is calculated is the right way to approach the problem.
+The Education Law Center stated at Philly.com that although the free lunch formula is not a perfect system, it is currently the best way to measure student poverty in individual school districts and is still used in most states nationwide.

 Perhaps serious consequences imposed on those that broke the rules will be the best deterrent for others thinking of committing fraudulent activity in the future.